Hispanic-Serving Institution Progress

 • With a strategic focus on Milwaukee schools, Admissions has also created the Community Ambassadors program for near-peer outreach and hosts on-site admissions for 11 local schools.

 • Between 2016-2020, the percentage of Latinx undergraduates rose from 10.6% to 14.8%.
-In the 2020-21 academic year, both the undergraduate and graduate student bodies are the most diverse in the history of Marquette.
+In the 2020-21 academic year, both the undergraduate and graduate student bodies reached the most diverse in the history of Marquette.
 For current demographic information on Marquette University students, faculty, and staff, visit the composition dashboard.

 Financial Aid